-- Periodically reviewing executive compensation philosophy and significant other compensation programs - Annually reviewing executive compensation programs - Annually reviewing and approving corporate goals and objectives relevant to the compensation of the Chairman & Chief Executive Officer and all other executive officers - Annually determining and approving the total compensation of the Chairman & Chief Executive Officer, based on its own evaluation of performance in light of the goals and objectives, as well as input from the Nominating and Corporate Governance Committee - Annually approving the total compensation of all other executive officers - Periodically recommend equity-based compensation plans to shareholders for approval - Annually reviewing and approving stock and other long-term incentive awards - Monitoring compliance by the Chairman & Chief Executive Officer and senior management with the Company's stock ownership guidelines - Periodically reviewing severance arrangements for executive officers and recommending changes to the Board as needed - Reviewing and discussing with management the Compensation Discussion and Analysis required by the rules of the SEC and recommending to the Board the inclusion of the Compensation Discussion and Analysis in the Company's annual proxy statement - Assisting the Board in reviewing results of any shareholder advisory votes on executive compensation, responding to other shareholder communications that relate to the compensation of executive officers, and reviewing and recommending to the Board for approval the frequency with which Medtronic will conduct shareholder advisory votes - Preparing the Committee's report to be included in Medtronic's annual proxy statement - Assessing the Company's risk relating to its compensation policies and practices - The Compensation Committee may form and delegate authority to subcommittees as it deems appropriate.
+- · Periodically reviewing executive compensation philosophy and significant other compensation programs - Providing oversight and recommending Company-wide incentive compensation and equity-based compensation programs - Annually reviewing Senior Management compensation programs (which we define as any person who meets the definition of "officer" under Section 16 of the Securities Exchange Act of 1934, as amended) - Annually reviewing and approving corporate goals and objectives relevant to the compensation of the Chairman & Chief Executive Officer and all other Senior Management - Annually determining and approving the total compensation of the Chairman & Chief Executive Officer, based on its own evaluation of performance in light of the goals and objectives - Annually approving the total compensation of all other Senior Management - Reviewing and approving stock and other long-term incentive awards - Monitoring compliance by the Chairman & Chief Executive Officer and Senior Management with the Company's stock ownership guidelines - Annually reviewing Medtronic's qualified benefit plans and nonqualified benefit plans - · Periodically reviewing severance arrangements for Senior Management and recommending changes to the Board as needed - Reviewing and discussing with management the Compensation Discussion and Analysis required by the rules of the SEC and recommending to the Board the inclusion of the Compensation Discussion and Analysis in the Company's annual proxy statement - Assisting the Board in reviewing results of any shareholder advisory votes on executive compensation, responding to other shareholder communications that relate to the compensation of executive officers, and reviewing and recommending to the Board for approval the frequency with which Medtronic will conduct shareholder advisory votes - Preparing the Committee's report to be included in Medtronic's annual proxy statement - Assessing the Company's risk relating to its compensation policies and practices - The Compensation Committee may form and delegate authority to subcommittees as it deems appropriate.
 The Compensation Committee also may delegate certain of its responsibilities to one or more designated executives or committees in accordance with applicable laws, regulations, and plan requirements.
-Please refer to the Compensation Discussion and Analysis beginning on page 34 for additional discussion of the Compensation Committee's processes and procedures relating to compensation. - (1) The Board has determined that all members of the Compensation Committee satisfy the applicable compensation committee requirements of the NYSE and the SEC. - (2) No member of the Compensation Committee during fiscal year 2022 was an officer or employee of Medtronic, and no executive officer of Medtronic during fiscal year 2022 served on the Compensation Committee or board of any company that employed any member of Medtronic's Compensation Committee or Board.
-During fiscal year 2022, Sarah Powell, a daughter of director Kendall J. Powell, was employed by Medtronic as a Global Senior Product Manager as further described in this proxy statement under Corporate Governance Related Party Transactions and Other Matters beginning on page 27.
+Please refer to the Compensation Discussion and Analysis beginning on page 33 for additional discussion of the Compensation Committee's processes and procedures relating to compensation. - (1) The Board has determined that all members of the Compensation Committee satisfy the applicable compensation committee requirements of the NYSE and the SEC. - (2) No member of the Compensation Committee during fiscal year 2023 was an officer or employee of Medtronic, and no executive officer of Medtronic during fiscal year 2023 served on the Compensation Committee or board of any company that employed any member of Medtronic's Compensation Committee or Board.
+During fiscal year 2023, Sarah Powell, a daughter of director Kendall J. Powell, was employed by Medtronic as a Global Senior Product Manager as further described in this proxy statement under Corporate Governance Related Party Transactions and Other Matters beginning on page 27.
 Mr. Powell had no involvement in the hiring of this role and has had no involvement in Ms. Powell's performance assessments or compensation decisions.